uw-vortex/VORTEX-handbook/02-roles-expectations.md

 In addition to the above, graduate students are expected to:
 * Work towards your research objectives, developed in conjunction with Jason and your supervisory committee;
-* Plan regular meetings with supervisory team to meet your research needs;
+* Plan regular meetings with your supervisory team to meet your research needs;
 * Apply for external scholarships;
 * Mentor junior lab members;
 * Keep detailed research notes throughout your studies;